 However, the researchers broke the children into three groups.
 Two of the groups heard a story about the personal experiences of an individual refugee, but children in one of the groups were told to focus on the facts of the story while the other group was instructed to think about the feelings of the refugee.
 Then, the children in the two groups answered questions about themselves, intended to measure their general empathy as well as attitudes toward non-Irish children and refugees as a group.
 They also answered questions specifically about the fictitious new child that they’d just learned about.
 How did they feel about the new arrival, having heard their story?
 Would they welcome the child and help them out at school?
 The third group served as a control—they were simply informed about the new arrival without hearing a story, right before answering the same survey questions.

-There were no differences between the two groups that heard the story: Those children experienced more empathy afterwards, whether they were told to focus on facts or feelings, and they also had higher intentions to help the refugee student once he or she started at school.
+There were no differences between the two groups that heard the story: Those children experienced more empathy afterwards, whether they were told to focus on facts or feelings, and they also had higher intentions to help the refugee student once they started at school.

 But this wasn’t the case for the children in the control group, who didn’t hear the story—they didn’t feel more empathy and they weren’t more likely to help.
 Across all three groups, students with more positive attitudes toward refugees were more likely to help the new student once they started school.